5 Important Restaurant Industry Trends (2021-2023)

 Darden Restaurants (owner of Olive Garden) also reported that Ziosk tablets are helping close checkouts 7 minutes faster than before.
 Darden has even seen kiosk usage rise to 92% post-COVID from 71% before.

 Ziosk also reported that its customers have found that the table-top tablets increase dessert sales by an average of 30%.

 Restaurants like McDonald’s have also been installing self-serve kiosks in many of their locations.

 McDonald’s Self-Serve Kiosks

-Because of this, digital sales have grown to $26.8 billion – an increase of 23% over the past three years.
+Because of this, digital sales have grown to $26.8 billion as of 2020 – an increase of 23% over the previous three years.